DataDog/dd-trace-dotnet/docs/README.md

-# Datadadog APM .Net client libraries
+# Datadog APM .NET Client Libraries

 This repository contains the sources for the client-side components of the Datadog product suite for Application Telemetry Collection and Application Performance Monitoring for .NET Applications.